proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

         {reply, Reply, S};

-The command `ets:lookup_element(Movies, Movie, 2)` makes the server crash with the following counterexample:
+The command `ets:lookup_element(Movies, Movie, 2)` raises an exception if no object with the key `Movie` is stored in the table.
+PropEr produced the following counterexample:

     :::erl
     [{set,{var,1},{call,movie_server,create_account,[john]}},